-Contraceptive vaginal rings releasing Nestorone® and ethinylestradiol: A 1-year dose-finding trial
+Contraceptive vaginal rings releasing Nestorone® and ethinylestradiol: A 1-year dose-finding trial (HTML)

 Sivin,Irving; Mishell,Daniel R.,Jr.; Alvarez,Francisco; Brache,Vivian; Elomaa,Kaisa; Lahteenmaki,Pekka; Massai,Rebeca; Miranda,Patricia; Croxatto,Horacio B.; Dean,Catherine; Small,Margaret; Nash,Harold A.; Jackanicz,Theodore M.